 Workflows

-When the setting is turned on any outbound Workflows will be prevented from firing whilst that user or visitor has an open inbound conversation in order to prevent duplicates being created via a reply to a conversation initiated by an outbound Workflows.
+When the "Prevent visitors/users from having multiple inbound conversations" setting is turned on, any outbound Workflows will be prevented from firing whilst that user or visitor has an open inbound conversation in order to prevent duplicates being created via a reply to a conversation initiated by an outbound workflow.

 Duplicates can be created whilst a bot is handling the conversation